Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 This led to some peculiarities in their use, and quick development of weapons that wouldn't have had much effect if any on Human targets, but were quite useful otherwise.
-Vuutyo's favorite of these was what the Stoneback brothers had dubbed the "popgun" mortar round---a repurposed firework display used in Human celebrations for its fast burn, exceptionally loud bang and overpressure wave, and brilliant white flash of light.
+Vuutyo's favorite of these was what the Stoneback brothers had dubbed the "popgun" mortar round-a repurposed firework display used in Human celebrations for its fast burn, exceptionally loud bang and overpressure wave, and brilliant white flash of light.
 It was a flashbang grenade, essentially, only much bigger and more incapacitating, in an airburst.